Renting with Pets

 “We give up thousands of dollars in bond money to live in a rental home, so it seems unreasonable that pet owners are denied an opportunity flat out,” agrees Alex.
 “It also encourages tenants to sneak pets onto a property and breaks down communication between tenants and lessors.”

-To support our initiative to change Queensland laws and make renting fair, sign up for our campaign updates and share this post with your friends.
+To support our initiative to change Queensland laws and make renting fair for pet owners, sign up for our campaign updates and share this post with your friends.

-If you have experienced unfair rental practices, share your story with us.
+If you have experienced unfair rental practices related to pet ownership, share your story with us.
 Email [email protected] or send us a video on our Facebook or Twitter page.